Tag Archives: Sash

 Your email is never published or shared.
 Required fields are marked *

-long sleeve meade to measure wedding coat with cuffs
+long sleeve made to measure silk mikado wedding coat with cuffs

-Catherine got married in Guildford Cathedral in December so her coat and dress ensemble worked perfectly for the weather and spectacular venue.
-Official photography by?taylormadeimagery Simple and elegant long wedding coat in ivory silk Mikado with slight lip and plunge v-neckline and criss-cross ribbon waist detail.
-The long sleeves with bell cuffs had real button...
+Catherine got married at Guildford Cathedral in December so her silk mikado wedding coat and dress ensemble worked perfectly for the weather and spectacular venue.
+Official photography by taylormadeimagery I design a simple and elegant long wedding coat in ivory silk Mikado with slight lip and plunge v-neckline and criss-cross ribbon waist detail.
+The long...

 Add a comment...